Stress Symptoms: Busted

 In just 10 minutes — even in the middle of the day — you can give your body and spirits a lift.
-Take a warm shower or bath with Dove go fresh Revive Body Wash to awaken your mind and skin with the quenching moisture and the lively scent of pomegranate and lemon verbena.
+Take a warm shower or bath with Dove Refreshing Cucumber & Green Tea body wash (Link opens in new window.) to awaken your mind and skin.

 REVIVE your fall wardrobe.

 “Resist the urge to wear traditional autumn colors,” says stylist and image consultant Sandy Dumont of Norfolk, Va.
 These include burnt orange, moss green, drab shades of teal, and browns and beiges.
 Take this test, she suggests: